 For me, running a business is so much more than doing something you love for a living and getting paid well for it; it's about pushing yourself to your limits and facing challenges that you satisfyingly overcome.
 It's about seeing how far you can take things, and how much further you can go after you've achieved each goal.

 If you love freelancing, you'll feel the same way.
-Just when you think you've reached your limits, you'll discover something new to focus on.
+When you think you've reached your limits, you'll discover something new to focus on.
 Running a business can be the ultimate in job satisfaction.
-It suits a certain type of person, and it won't be for everyone.
+It suits a specific type of person, and it won't be for everyone.